Lang2Lift: A Language-Guided Autonomous Forklift System for Outdoor Industrial Pallet Handling: INTRODUCTION

-Although existing research has advanced pallet detection and localization~\cite{xiao2017pallet,tsiogas2021pallet,Rocha2023optimized}, these methods focus on detecting pallets rather than distinguishing between pallets carrying different types of loads.
+Although existing research has advanced pallet detection and localization~\cite{xiao2017pallet,tsiogas2021pallet, Rocha2023optimized, csaba2025pallet, beleznai2023automated}, these methods focus on detecting pallets rather than distinguishing between pallets carrying different types of loads.
 Thus, current approaches lack end-to-end solutions for language-guided pallet selection that can differentiate between various cargo configurations.
-While CNN-based methods~\cite{li2021pallet,mohamed2019detection,zaccaria2020comparison,caldana2024pallet} demonstrate reasonable performance on specific datasets for basic pallet detection, they suffer from poor generalization across diverse outdoor conditions and cannot reliably classify the nature or presence of cargo loads.
-The fundamental challenge remains: transitioning from rigid geometric pallet detection to flexible, context-aware systems capable of understanding and selecting pallets based on their load characteristics in response to natural language instructions.
+While CNN-based methods~\cite{li2021pallet,mohamed2019detection,zaccaria2020comparison,caldana2024pallet} demonstrate reasonable performance on specific datasets for basic pallet detection, their performance often degrades under diverse outdoor conditions and cannot reliably classify the nature or presence of cargo loads.
+A remaining challenge is transitioning from rigid geometric pallet detection to flexible, context-aware systems capable of understanding and selecting pallets based on their load characteristics in response to natural language instructions.